-When Why After the first run This ensures correct alignment when both the pump and the driver are at operating temperature.
+When Why This ensures correct alignment when both the pump and the driver are at operating temperature.
 Periodically This follows the plant operating procedures

 Permitted indicator values for alignment checks

 The specified permitted reading values are valid only at operating temperature.
 For cold settings, other values are permitted.
 You must use the correct tolerances.
 Failure to do so can result in misalignment and reduced pump reliability.